- Legacy Number

-The pair had previously worked together when Southgate was MU21s head coach and Kane was a fledgling striker, still working hard for a chance to impress with Spurs, having come through the north London club's academy ranks.
+Kane had previously worked alongside Southgate was he was MU21s head coach, while the striker was still working hard for a chance to impress with Spurs, having come through the north London club's academy ranks.

 The Chingford native had always shown an eye for goal in the formative years of his career, whether that was during his appearances with various Young Lions’ teams or when out on loan with the likes of Leyton Orient and Millwall.

 He first came into the international reckoning with the MU17s in the 2009-10 season, when he helped John Peacock's Young Lions qualify for the U17 EURO Finals after a debut in the Elite Round games on home soil.